edgedb/easy-edgedb/README.md

 # Chapter 17 - Poor Renfield.
 Poor Mina.

-> It turns out that Renfield was telling the truth!
-Dracula found out about the coffins and decided to attack Mina that night.
-Dracula succeeds, and Mina is now slowly turning into a vampire (though she is still human).
-The group finds Renfield in a pool of blood, and dying.
-Renfield tells them that he is sorry: he thought that Dracula would help him become a vampire too, but after he let him inside, Dracula ignored him and headed for Mina's room.
-Renfield liked Mina and attacked Dracula to try to stop him from hurting her.
-Dracula, of course, was much stronger and won.
+> Last chapter Dr. Seward and Dr. Van Helsing wanted to let Renfield out, but couldn't trust him.
+But it turns out that Renfield was telling the truth!
+That night, Dracula found out that they were destroying his coffins and decided to attack Mina.
+He succeeded, and now Mina is slowly turning into a vampire.
+She is still human, but has a connection with Dracula now.

+> The group finds Renfield in a pool of blood, dying.
+Renfield is sorry and tells them the truth.
+He was in communication with Dracula and thought that he would help him become a vampire too, so he let him in the house.
+But once inside Dracula ignored him, and headed for Mina's room.
+Renfield attacked Dracula to try to stop him from hurting her, but Dracula was much stronger and won.

-> Van Helsing does not give up though.
-If Mina is now connected to Dracula, what happens if he puts her to sleep and uses hypnotism on her?
+> Van Helsing does not give up though, and has a good idea.
+If Mina is now connected to Dracula, what happens if he uses hypnotism on her?
 Could that work?
+He takes out his pocket watch and tells her: "Please concentrate on this watch.
+You are beginning to feel sleepy...what do you feel?
+Think about the man who attacked you, try to feel where he is..."

 ## Named tuples